 -

-Will the L&D goals get affected if this program is shared through a digital platform?
+Will the L&D goals be affected if this program is shared through a digital platform?

 Highlight real-life examples and motivate employee